course-dprep/online-groceries-impact-healthiness/README.md

-# The Impact of Online Grocery Shopping on the Healthiness of Households’ Food Purchases
+# The Impact of Online Grocery Shopping (OGS) on the Healthiness of Households’ Food Purchases